Baytars/ambulant-code/Documentation/mediasupport/seamlessplayback/readme.txt

 Most tests come in 3 variations, "-audio" with MP3 audio, "-video" with MPEG-1 video (no audio) and "-av" with MPEG-1 combined audio/video.

+All tests use SMIL State constructs to pick up the media URLs from the file "mediafiles.xml".
+So, to change all tests to use a different encoding (MPEG-1 vs. H264) or protocol (file: versus rtsp:) or anything like that you only need to change mediafiles.xml.

 sptest-00
 	Test that basic functionality works: audio/video playback (MPEG/mp3) and smilText.